Using Dataproc (Spark) and Hail on Verily Workbench

 Managing a running cluster.

 Click the cluster name (here, dataproc_tests) to open the JupyterLab server that is running on the “main” cluster node.
-Click the “three-dot” menu to open the Dataproc dashboard in the Google Cloud Console, or to stop or delete the cluster.
+Click the three-dot menu to open the Dataproc dashboard in the Google Cloud console, or to delete the cluster.

 Navigating the JupyterLab file system